This post may contain affiliate links. See our affiliate disclaimer here.

 While most national parks do not allow dogs on trails, there are 10 super dog-friendly national parks.
 State parks and national forests are also great options for hiking with dogs.

-We have met many full-time doggies on our travels and we have yet to find one who did not love life on the road.
-Comment below and share where you are most excited to explore with pup.
+We have met many full-time RV dogs on our travels and have yet to find one who did not love life on the road.